A field-level emulator for modified gravity: Abstract

 \section{Abstract}

-Stage IV dark energy surveys such as the Vera C. Rubin Observatory and Euclid present a unique opportunity to shed light on the nature of dark energy.
-However, the full constraining power of the new data cannot be unlocked unless accurate predictions are available at all observable scales.
-Currently, only the linear regime is well understood in models beyond $\Lambda$CDM: on the nonlinear scales, expensive numerical simulations become necessary, making their direct use impractical in the analyses of large datasets.
-Recently, machine learning techniques have shown potential to break this impasse: by training emulators, we can reproduce complex data fields in a fraction of the time it takes to produce them.
+Stage IV surveys like LSST and Euclid present a unique opportunity to shed light on the nature of dark energy.
+However, their full constraining power cannot be unlocked unless accurate predictions are available at all observable scales.
+Currently, only the linear regime is well understood in models beyond $\Lambda$CDM: on the nonlinear scales, expensive numerical simulations become necessary, whose direct use is impractical in the analyses of large datasets.
+Recently, machine learning techniques have shown the potential to break this impasse: by training emulators, we can predict complex data fields in a fraction of the time it takes to produce them.

 In this work, we present a field-level emulator capable of turning a $\Lambda$CDM N-body simulation into one evolved under $f(R)$ gravity.
 To achieve this, we build on the \texttt{map2map} neural network, using the strength of modified gravity \fRnot\ as style parameter.
 We find that our emulator correctly estimates the changes it needs to apply to the positions and velocities of the input N-body particles to produce the target simulation.